 June 23, 2010: Landon Donovan, US Soccer, John Isner, Nicolas Mahut and an Unlikely Day Etched in Sports History

-The sun rose just like any other day – but this time was weighed down by the excitement and anticipation of thousands and thousands of Americans who were hopeful that the United States soccer team would find a way to advance out of Group C and into the 2010 World Cup’s next round.
+The sun rose just like any other day.
+Only, this time, it was a bit different.
+Thousands of Americans were hopeful that the United States soccer team would soon find a way to advance out of Group C and into the 2010 World Cup’s next round.

 In the first half of its match with Algeria, the US team ran into the norm – missed opportunities, wide-open nets and yet another disallowed goal due to a controversial (and incorrect) call by a World Cup referee.

-The second half was more of the same, as the boys in red, white and blue had plenty more chances, most notably a Clint Dempsey shot off the post – followed by a rebound that sailed wide left of an open net.
+The second half was more of the same.
+The boys in red, white and blue had plenty more chances, most notably a Clint Dempsey shot off the post – followed by a rebound that sailed wide left of a wide open net.

-Then, with the clock hitting the 90th minute, it was down to extra time, or a disappointing World Cup exit – as during the same timeframe, England was leading Slovenia.
+Then, with the clock hitting the 90th minute, it was down to extra time, or a disappointing World Cup exit.
+That’s because England was leading Slovenia.

 That’s when history happened – as the United States executed a perfect play, ignited by goalie Tim Howard, who tossed the ball halfway down the field to the soon-to-be hero Landon Donovan.